 - Ax-Crazy: The grandparents, especially the grandma.

-- Bittersweet Ending: So bittersweet that it almost borders on downer.
-Tyler and Becca kill "Nana" and "Pop Pop", but are traumatized by what they endured and what they had to do, though the final scene shows they largely grew out of the trauma and they seem better than ever.
+- Bittersweet Ending: Tyler and Becca kill "Nana" and "Pop Pop", but are initially traumatized by what they endured and what they had to do, though the final scene shows they largely grew out of the trauma and they seem better than ever.
 In addition, their real grandparents are dead and Loretta never got a chance to reconcile with them.
-Though she urges Tyler and Becca not to hate their father like she hated her parents.
+She urges Tyler and Becca not to hate their father like she hated her parents.

 - Brick Joke: Becca scoffs at Tyler's request for him to rap at the end of the documentary, saying no documentary would dare do it.
 Not only does Tyler himself rap, but another rap song by East Coast Connection is played over the credits.

 - Cassandra Truth: Tyler is the only one convinced in the beginning that something is wrong with the grandparents.
 Both Becca and their mother insist that "they're just old," and Becca doesn't come around until she finds her nana laughing at nothing in a rocking chair.

 - Chekhov's Skill: Tyler's interest in football.
-Midway through the film, he confesses the reason why he thinks his father left: he froze in the middle of an important pee wee league football game, allowing the other team to win.
-In the end, after freezing up when the grampa assaults him, he takes the old man down after he threatens Becca, first by tackling him into the kitchen drawers, then slamming the fridge door into his head repeatedly.
+Midway through the film, he confesses the reason why he thinks his father left: he froze in the middle of an important peewee league football game, allowing the other team to win.
+In the end, after freezing up when the grandfather assaults him, he takes the old man down after he threatens Becca, first by tackling him into the kitchen drawers, then slamming the fridge door into his head repeatedly.

 - Deadpan Snarker: Becca.Becca: (after Tyler spits a rap for her documentary) Yes, 'cause that's exactly what an Oscar-winning documentary has over the end credits.
 A song about misogyny.